-Cavendish.
-In the mid-fifities he pioneered the application of transmission
+Department of the Cavendish.
+In the mid-fifities he pioneered the application of transmission electron microscopy (TEM)

-electron microscopy (TEM) and developed in detail the theory needed to
+and developed in detail the theory needed to interpret such images.

 In 1966 he moved to Oxford to take up the Isaac Wolfson Chair in Metallurgy, succeeding William Hume-Rothery.
 He held this post until his retirement in 1992, building up the Department of Metallurgy (now the Department of Materials) into a world-renowned centre.

+Electron Microscopy (TEM).
 He observed directly the little subgrains in heavily beaten aluminium foil.
+That depressed

-electron microscope.
-So we went into this field of TEM and finally we saw
+exposure with his electron microscope.
+So we went into this field of TEM and finally we saw individual dislocations

 This had a big impact because there were many metallurgists who did not believe in dislocations, who considered them as figments of the imagination of solid state physicists working out theories in tremendous detail without much supporting experimental evidence.
 With our technique you could see dislocations directly and see them move.
 And we made movies.
 I remember showing a movie at MIT to Bert Warren who was a well-known X Ray crystallographer.
 His comment was symptomatic of many metallurgists.
 Seeing is believing.
 We converted people.